 Then, your zipper is ready to use and you can go on to make the next one, using the same steps as before!

 What’s unique about Sallie Tomato Zippers by the Yard is they appear to look like metal, but they actually aren’t!
 These zippers have a nylon coil with a metallic finish, which makes them easy to cut and sew.
-Choose from five coil colors to match your purse hardware: silver, light gold, antique, black, and copper.
+Choose from five coil colors to match your purse hardware: nickel, light gold, antique, gunmetal, and rose gold.
 Also, choose from a variety of tape colors to coordinate with your fabric!

 I hope you enjoy the tutorial and conquer your fear of zippers by the yard!
 If you need inspiration, head on over to my Facebook Group to see what everyone is making with Sallie Tomato Zippers by the Yard!